deeptools/pyBigWig/README.md

 # To do

- - [ ] Use numpy arrays instead of lists?
-This requires having numpy installed, which seems rather over the top but Fidel might want this for deeptools.
  - [ ] Writer functions?
 It's unclear how much these would even be used.
- - [ ] The global curl cleanup stuff isn't being done at all currently.
+ - [X] The global curl cleanup stuff isn't being done at all currently.